 Can you identify malware?
 Learn the signs

 When we talk about malware, we think of a computer virus.
 But a virus is only the beginning.
-Cisco, which specialises in advanced technologies, defines malware as a “malicious software designed to damage and destroy computers and computer systems.”
+Cisco, which specializes in advanced technologies, defines malware as a “malicious software designed to damage and destroy computers and computer systems.”

 Broadly speaking, malware is one of the biggest threats on the internet.
 The AV-TEST Institute registers 350,000 new malicious programs (malware) and potentially unwanted applications (PUA) every single day, making schools especially vulnerable.
 According to the Washington Post, there has been a spike in ransomware attacks against schools in the past few months, making learning environments even more stressful during the coronavirus pandemic.